Full list: All the pardons and commutations issued by President Trump in 2021

 Kwame Kilpatrick – President Trump commuted the sentence of the former Mayor of Detroit, Kwame Malik Kilpatrick.
 Kilpatrick was convicted in 2013 of racketeering conspiracy, fraud, extortion and tax crimes.
 Kilpatrick served about seven years of a 28-year sentence.

-Fred “Dave” Clark – President Trump commuted Dave Clark’s remaining term of incarceration.
+Fred “Dave” Clark – President Trump commuted Dave Clark’s remaining term of incarceration, who was convicted of a first-time, non-violent offense.

 Todd Farha, Thaddeus Bereday, William Kale, Paul Behrens, Peter Clay – President Trump granted full pardons to Todd Farha, Thaddeus Bereday, William Kale, Paul Behrens, and Peter Clay.